 -For patients with an eGFR less than 60 mL/min/1.73 m2, consult renal dose adjustments for dosing guidance.

 -When used in combination with insulin or an insulin secretagogue, a lower dose of insulin or insulin secretagogue may be considered to reduce the risk of hypoglycemia.

--For patients taking an evening dose of metformin extended-release (XR) switching to canagliflozin-metformin XR once a day, skip the last evening dose of metformin XR before starting canagliflozin-metformin XR the following morning.
+-For patients taking an evening dose of metformin extended-release (XR) and switching to canagliflozin-metformin XR once a day, skip the last evening dose of metformin XR before starting canagliflozin-metformin XR the following morning.

-Use: An adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus when treatment with both canagliflozin and metformin is appropriate.
+-As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus when treatment with both canagliflozin and metformin is appropriate.

 Renal Dose Adjustments